neoking89/owlsight/README.md

 "{{" will autocomplete any available defined objects from the python-namespace.
 - Added `owl_tools` function to the Python interpreter.
 This function can be used to convert all defined functions in the namespace to a dictionary, which can be used for tool/function-calling.
 - Bracket-syntax "{{}}" for augmenting Python expressions can now also be used inside the `config` section of the CLI.
 For example, in the Python interpreter, we can store a long string inside a variable and pass it to `config:model:system_prompt` directly.
 - Added new option `dynamic_system_prompt` to config:main section.
-This option can be used to dynamically generate a fitting system prompt first for a given question, before passing it to the model.
+This option can be used to dynamically generate a fitting system prompt first for a given user input, before passing it to the model.
 The idea is that this might help the model to give a more focused response to the question.
-- Add basic functionality, like select all, copy and paste to editable options.
+- Add basic functionality, like select all, copy and paste.
 Use CTRL+A, CTRL+C and CTRL+Y respectively.
+This option applies to all editable fields and the Python Interpreter.

 If you encounter any issues, feel free to shoot me an email at v.ouwendijk@gmail.com